Villa Vianney is a beautiful independent living residence for senior priests surrounded by serene Tennessee woodlands.

 HISTORY OF VILLA VIANNEY

 Appreciation of the love and friendship of the late Msgr.
 Louis J. Kemphues and a concern for the well-being of our aging priests led Jim and Bernice Jarboe to respond to the dictum “from those who have much, much will be required.”
-As land owners, they did what was within their power to improve the quality of life of our elder diocesan priests.
+As land owners, they did what was within their power to improve the quality of life of our diocesan priests.
 They donated a parcel of land and launched a campaign to construct Villa Vianney with the express purpose of establishing a comfortable residence for retired priests.
-The senior priests’ residence was named after the patron of pastors, St. John Vianney.
+The senior priests’ residence was named after the patron of parish priests, St. John Vianney.

 ABOUT ST JOHN VIANNEY